-7.2.1 Concepts and emergence of Co-operatives Learners will be able to:
+7.2.1 Concepts and emergence of Co-operatives

 - a.
 Explain the concepts of co-operation and co-operatives. - b.
 Explain the history of Co-operatives. - c.
 Explain the characteristic features of a cooperative society and its distinction from other forms of business organisations. - d.
 Identify and explain various types and classification of co-operatives. - e.
 State the co-operative laws and regulations. - f.
-Explain the advantages and disadvantages of co- operatives including the SACCOS. - 7.2.2 Financing and financial issues Learners will be able to: - a.
-Explain mobilisation of cooperativefinances. - b.
+Explain the advantages and disadvantages of co- operatives including the SACCOS.

+7.2.2 Financing and financial issues

+- a.
+Explain mobilisation of cooperative finances. - b.
 Explain the process of capital formation in cooperatives. - c.
-Distinguish between budgets and budgetary controls - 7.2.3 Co-operative accounting Learners will be able to: - a.
+Distinguish between budgets and budgetary controls

+7.2.3 Co-operative accounting

+- a.
 Explain accounting principles applied or practiced in co-operative societies. - b.
 Explain the internal control, collection and presentation of data as an aid to decision making in management. - c.
 Explain basic financial reports tomembers. - d.
 Compile various financial statements for cooperatives including SACCOS.